-The topics covered in the August 2005 Status of Forces Survey of Active-Duty Members included those in the Status of Forces Surveys of Active-Duty Members Long-Term Content Plan.
-The long-term content plan is at page 621.
+The topics covered in the April 2006 Status of Forces Survey of Active-Duty Members included those in the Status of Forces Surveys of Active-Duty Members' Long-Term Content Plan.
+The long-term content plan is at page 611.
 As indicated in that plan, there is a series of items included on all active-duty SOFS.
-These items include overall satisfaction, retention intention, perceived readiness, stress, Tempo, and permanent change-of-station (PCS) moves.
-In addition, items were included on deployments since September 11, 2001, commitment, housing, programs and services, commissaries and exchanges, health care, military/civilian comparisons, and balancing work life.
-The survey was subdivided into the following 15 topic areas:
+These questions cover overall satisfaction, retention intention, perceived readiness, stress, tempo, and permanent change-of-station (PCS) moves.
+In addition, items were included on deployments since September 11, 2001, impact of deployments, programs and services, child care, spouse employment, education and access to technology, compensation, financial health, relatives serving in the Armed Forces, the military retirement system, and PCS moves.
+The survey was subdivided into the following 17 topic areas: